Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Centers for Disease Control and Prevention and World Health Organization are excellent sources of information about this evolving outbreak.

 For Florida specific information, please consult The Florida Department of Health website:http://www.floridahealth.gov/diseases-and-conditions/COVID-19/.

 The Homestead Community Redevelopment Agency (CRA) has launched two programs designed to help residents and businesses within the CRA Area that have been impacted by the COVID-19 pandemic.
 The Rent & Utilities Assistance Grant Program will provide eligible residents who reside within the CRA boundaries with a one-time assistance of up to $1,500 for one month’s rent and utilities costs.
 The Small Business Emergency Recovery Grant will assist eligible small businesses with a grant up to $5,000 for COVID relief assistance.
 Grants in both programs will be made until funds are expended.
 Visit www.cityofhomestead.com/COVIDgrants for information.

-As of April 24, 2020, the following distributions have been scheduled or announced:
+The following distributions have been scheduled or announced.

 Homestead Soup Kitchen

 Florida City Neighborhood Center

 1600 NW 6th Ct.
 Florida City, FL 33034

 Food Drive, Mondays and Thursdays